-These figures show that when applying horse manure to meet the soil phosphorus replacement needs after Orchardgrass is grazed (harvested), the N needs of the soil may not be met.
-It is important to understand the dynamics of how the nutrients in manure (fertilizer source) interact with the crop or grass being grown and the soil.
-Being consistent in manure utilization practices ultimately builds up the organic matter in the soil, which produces a healthier crop or grass yield.
+When applying horse manure to meet the soil phosphorus replacement needs after Orchardgrass is grazed (harvested), the N needs of the soil may not be met.
+To get the best stand or crop it is important to understand the nutrient needs of the crop.
+Consistent manure utilization practices build-up the organic matter in the soil, which produces a healthier crop or grass stand.

-To avoid overloading the soil with P, consider the 2020 Manure Management and Utilization GAAMPs any time you apply manure to a pasture or crop.
-Even if you are not trying to match crop needs, but are applying to a pasture, get a soil and manure analysis to prevent oversaturation of nutrients in the soil.
-Oversaturation of nutrients can lead to potential nutrient runoff and leaching, along with soil nutrient imbalances.
-Soil nutrient imbalances cause improper growth of pasture and, therefore, unsuitable nutrient intake by horses.
+To avoid overloading the soil with P. consider the 2020 Manure Management and Utilization GAAMPs any time you apply manure to a pasture or crop.
+Get a soil and manure analysis to prevent oversaturation of nutrients in the soil.
+Oversaturation of nutrients can lead to nutrient runoff and leaching, along with soil nutrient imbalances.
+Soil nutrient imbalances cause improper growth of pasture and, therefore, unsuitable nutrient intake by horses and other animals.
 Rotational grazing can also be an important and valuable resource to keep the soil and the pasture, healthy.
-Rotational grazing allows for even spreading of nutrients by the animal, even grazing, and reduced wear.
+Rotational grazing allows for spreading of nutrients by the animal, even grazing, and reduced wear.